xuankimtran/docs-1/pages/katalon-studio/docs/screenshots-videos.md

 > * Available for Chrome, Microsoft Edge (Chromium-based), and [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome).
 > * Support Test Suite and Test Suite Collection execution

-The below section guides you on how to configure Browser-based video recorder in project settings and view videos.
+The below section guides you on configuring the Browser-based video recorder in project settings and viewing videos.

 ### Configurations for Browser-based Video Recorder